scoulomb/myPublicCloud/General/1-cloud_iass-pass-saas.md

 > As the name suggests, serverless is a computing model where infrastructure orchestration is managed by service providers.

+From AZ900 book, page 122.
+> Serverless doesn't mean that no VMs are involved, It simplify means that the VM that's running your code isn't explivicylu allocated to you.
+> You code is moved to the VM, it's executed, and then it's moved off.

+Serverless actually allows cloud provider to monetize unused VM.

+Example of serverless in Azure are cognitive service, functions, logic apps (serverless wokflows), event grids.

 ### FaaS